-Raymond LaMagna is an attorney in the Los Angeles office of Gibson, Dunn & Crutcher and a member of the firm’s Litigation department.
+Raymond LaMagna is Of Counsel in the Los Angeles office of Gibson, Dunn & Crutcher and a member of the firm’s Litigation department.

-- Represent world’s third largest steel producer in U.S. patent and Lanham Act claims as part of multi-jurisdictional litigation resulting in a $250 million settlement in clients’ favor.
-Mr. LaMagna served as client liaison, managed the U.S. litigation, and advised on copending PTO, foreign, and appellate proceedings (Nippon Steel & Sumitomo Metal v.
+- Represent Nippon Steel in multi-jurisdictional patent infringement and trade secrets litigation resulting in a $250 million settlement in client’s favor, including managing U.S. litigation and advising on copending PTO, foreign, and appellate proceedings (Nippon Steel & Sumitomo Metal v.
 POSCO).

 - Defend VIZIO, Inc. and coordinate joint-defense group in multi-patent litigation over LED backlight technology, managing all aspects of case (Delaware Display Group et al. v.
 VIZIO, Inc.).

-- In defending pharmaceutical company in patent litigation against interferon-beta drug products, develop unenforceability and invalidity defenses for ongoing litigation (Biogen Idec MA v.
+- Defend pharmaceutical company in patent litigation against interferon-beta drug products; including developing unenforceability and invalidity defenses for case (Biogen Idec MA v.
 EMD Serono, Inc.).